William Bailey (engineer)

 He was involved in the local politics of the Borough of Salford, being first an alderman, and later elected Mayor of the borough in 1893.

-He was knighted by Queen Victoria on the royal yacht in 1894 on the occasion of Her Majesty opening the Manchester Ship Canal.
+He was knighted by Queen Victoria on the royal yacht in 1894 when the Queen opened the Manchester Ship Canal.
 Sir William was one of the promoters of the Canal, and was a member of the Provisional Committee.

 Bailey died in London on 22 November 1913.